 Keep extra funds in your bank account

 When you live paycheck to paycheck this is hard to do.
-However, some of the reasons you want to use paperless bill paying are to save time, eliminate stress, and to declutter your desk.
+However, some of the reasons you want to use the paperless bill paying system are to save time, eliminate stress, and to declutter your desk.
 Eliminating worry that you don’t have enough funds in your bank account to cover your bills each pay period defeats the time and stress goals, so work hard to build up the extra funds.

 Dave Ramsey, financial expert and author of The Total Money Makeover and creator of Financial Peace University, recommends having $1000 emergency fund as baby step number one in achieving financial peace.
 If you don’t have funds to keep any extra in your bank account, keep your emergency fund there.
 Don’t misunderstand me.
 This isn’t for you to spend.
 It’s just sort of an invisible insurance policy if an automatic bill drafts a day or two before a payday.

 You will want to work your way up in your paperless bill paying system to be one paycheck ahead and then one month ahead in your bank account.
 Reaching this spot in your paperless bill paying, it really does become stress-free.

 Download your free monthly budget checklist.
 You will find a budget checklist in the Urban Cottage Resource library for getting paid monthly, twice a month, weekly, or bi-weekly.
 No matter how you get paid, there is a budget checklist for you.